-SUBMITTAL RI EQUIREMENT CHECKLIST Applicant HP Planner A drawing giving dimensions of property; location of building(s) showing distances from property lines (building set-back lines (dimensioned), names of streets front and sides, and north/south orientation.
+SUBMITTAL RE EQUIREMENT CHECKLIST Applicant HP Planne Survey and Site Plan A drawing giving dimensions of property; location of building(s) showing distances from property lines (building set-back lines (dimensioned), names of streets front and sides, and north/south orientation.
 A current site plan or survey may be submitted for this requirement, if it provides the requested information.
 Drawings to Scale Elevations Floor Plan Square Footage Dimensions & Height Materials & Finishes One complete set of plans (with all (4) exterior elevations) and specifications for the project.
 All drawings must be clear, concise and drawn to scale.
 All rooms shall be dimensioned and labeled for use.
 Height measurement and square footage of different areas shall be on plans.
 Indicate features on the exterior (i.e.: chimney), the roof pitch, placement of windows and doors and label all materials and textures.
-A scaled line elevation drawing & footprint drawing is required for all new construction.
-Photographs Photographs of existing building(s) (all facades or elevations of structure) and adjacent buildings.
+A scaled line elevation drawing & footprint drawing is required for all new construction. e Photographs Photographs of existing building(s) (all facades or elevations of structure) and adjacent buildings.
 Photographs should clearly illustrate the appearance and conditions of the existing building(s) affected by the proposed project, close-up views of any specific elements under consideration i.e., windows or doors if proposed to be modified or removed, as well as photographic views of its relationship with neighboring buildings.
 Photos shall be submitted in jpeg or PDF format.
 (City staff may take photographs of your property prior to the board meeting as part of their review procedure.
-The photos will be used for presentation to the Historic Preservation Board.)
-Specific Items Specific items may be requested, such as landscape plans, wall sections, roof plans, perspective drawings, a model, a virtual illustration and/or verification of economic hardship.
-M Modification of Existing Zoning Attach separate form requesting a zoning modification based on competent demonstration by the petitioner of Section 30-112(d)(4)b.
-Demolition Report In the case of demolition provide substantiating report(s) based on competent demonstration by the petitioner of Section 30-112(d)(6)c. Ø Notarized Consent Letter Notarized letter of consent from the property owner, if the applicant is not the owner of the property or is in the process of purchasing the property. Ø
+The photos will be used for presentation to the Historic Preservation Board.) Ø Specific Items Specific items may be requested, such as landscape plans, wall sections, roof plans, perspective drawings, a model, a virtual illustration and/or verification of economic hardship. Ø ٥ Modification of Existing Zoning Attach separate form requesting a zoning modification based on competent demonstration by the petitioner of Section 30-112(d)(4)b. Ø Demolition Report In the case of demolition provide substantiating report(s) based on competent demonstration by the petitioner of Section 30-112(d)(6)c. e Notarized Consent Letter Notarized letter of consent from the property owner, if the applicant is not the owner of the property or is in the process of purchasing the property.
+V D

-CERTIFICATE OF APPROPRIATENESS

-(TO BE COMPLETED BY CITY STAFF) IF STAFF APPROVAL ALLOWS THE ISSUANCE OF THE CERTIFICATE OF APPROPRIATENESS, THE BASIS FOR THE DECISION WAS: ☐ This meets the Secretary of Interior's Standards for Rehabilitation and the City of Gainesville's Historic Preservation Rehabilitation and Design Guidelines.
-HISTORIC PRESERVATION PLANNER DATE THE HISTORIC PRESERVATION BOARD CONSIDERED THE APPLICATION OF HP____AT THE MEETING.
-THERE WERE MEMBERS PRESENT.
-DENIED BY A VOTE, SUBJECT TO THE FOLLOWING CONDITIONS: THE BASIS FOR THIS DECISION WAS: ☐ This meets the Secretary of Interior's Standards for Rehabilitation and the City of Gainesville's Historic Preservation Rehabilitation and Design Guidelines. it is understood that the approval of this application by the Historic Preservation Board or staff in no way constitutes approval of a Building Permit for construction from the City of Gainesville's Building Department.
+CERTIFICATE OF APPROPRIATENESS (TO BE COMPLETED BY CITY STAFF) IF STAFF APPROVAL ALLOWS THE ISSUANCE OF THE CERTIFICATE OF APPROPRIATENESS, THE BASIS FOR THE DECISION WAS: This meets the Secretary of Interior's Standards for Rehabilitation and the City of Gainesville's Historic Preservation Rehabilitation and Design Guidelines.
+DATE HISTORIC PRESERVATION PLANNER DATE DATE THE HISTORIC PRESERVATION BOARD CONSIDERED THE APPLICATION OF HPAT THEMEETING.
+THERE WEREMEMBERS PRESENT.
+THE APPLICATION WAS DAPPROVED DENIED BY AVOTE, SUBJECT TO THE FOLLOWING CONDITIONS: THE BASIS FOR THIS DECISION WAS: This meets the Secretary of Interior's Standards for Rehabilitation and the City of Gainesville's Historic Preservation Rehabilitation and Design Guidelines.
+CHAIRPERSON DATE It is understood that the approval of this application by the Historic Preservation Board or staff in no way constitutes approval it is understood that the approval of this application by the Historic Preservation Board or staff in no way constitutes approval of a Building Permit for construction from the City of Gainesville's Building Department.
 After the application approval, the COA is valid for one year.
 Please post the CERTIFICATE OF APPROPRIATENESS at or near the front of the building.
 5